skrantzman/DNN_Tailwind/docs/Style-With-CSS.md

 ### CSS

 Our css is located under `[root]/src/css/`.
 Unlike nvQuickTheme which uses scss (sass), DNN_Tailwind has removed scss and replaced it with pure css.
 This is to reflect the design of tailwind, which requires little custom css by nature.
-However we still hold true to nvQuickTheme's organizational structure for our css.
+However, we still hold true to nvQuickTheme's organizational structure for our css.

 ### Adding custom .css files

 Our organization is solid, but it won't always cover what you have.
-You will need to add your own .scss files for your projects, just try to keep with the organization!
-SCSS needs to be compiled, and to do so, there are instruction files setup to tell it how to compile, so when you add a new .scss file, you need to make sure you setup the instruction file to include your file.
+You will need to add your own .css files for your projects, just try to keep with the organization!
+Our CSS needs to be compiled, and to do so, there are instruction files setup to tell it how to compile, so when you add a new .css file, you need to make sure you setup the instruction file to include your file.
 For almost all of them, they are named after the folder they are in. `/custom-components/components.css` for instance:

 ```css
 @import "buttons";